If you haven’t heard about the Five Monkeys Experiment, it goes a little something like this:

 Does your organization’s culture encourage open dialogue and collaboration?

 Giving your employees the chance to engage in open dialogue and collaborate with one another on various projects and initiatives is, in this day and age, necessary to maintain their interest in working for you.
 Today’s workforce is all about collaboration – when you look at the technology that’s available, it’s clear that collaboration is not only encouraged, but employees are demanding it!
-By using Cloud-based programs like Office 365, Skype for Business, Workplace by Facebook, Slack, and others, you can show your employees that you value their input and you’re open to exploring options that may challenge the status quo – completely the opposite of the results from the five monkeys experiment.
+By using Cloud-based programs like Office 365, Microsoft Teams, Workplace from Facebook, Slack, and others, you can show your employees that you value their input and you’re open to exploring options that may challenge the status quo – completely the opposite of the results from the five monkeys experiment.

 Does your organization reward and recognize innovative thinkers?